The Researchfish system

 Cancer Research UK has a sanctions policy in place.
 Failure to submit a valid annual Researchfish submission will result in grant payments being withheld from the institution.

-National Institute for Health Research (NIHR) - Next submission period 7 February - 17 March 2022
+National Institute for Health Research (NIHR) - Submission period 2022 now closed

 Information and FAQs are available on the National Institute for Health Research website.